Seminole Theft Defense Attorney

 While a misdemeanor theft may seem like a youthful indiscretion, any additional convictions could result in a charge of felony petit theft.
 Your past could become a liability without the right representation on your side of the courtroom.

 Enhanced Felony Grand Theft

-A shoplifting lawyer can argue your case in court when the theft charges relate to merchandise from a store.
+A shoplifting attorney can argue your case in court when the theft charges relate to merchandise from a store.
 An accusation of fraud or embezzlement is something different altogether.
 Tell me more about the charges you face, and let me determine if you are better served with one of our white collar crime attorneys.

-Reach out today to start a discussion about the facts of your case with a theft attorney.
+Reach out today to start a discussion about the facts of your case with a Seminole theft attorney.
 Proudly serving clients throughout Pinellas, Pasco, Hillsborough, Manatee, and Sarasota Counties from the office in Seminole, Florida.